1Kxhu/1Kxhu/README.md

-- 👋 Hi, I’m Kxhu.
+- 💬 I’m itzxhu
-- 👀 I’m interested in sharing free apps and open-source projects.
+- 👍 Open-source is very cool
-- 🌱 C# for the win bruh.
+- 🌐 I code in C#
-- 📫 You can reach me by my discord: itzkxhu.
+- 📫 You can reach me by discord: itzkxhu

 <!---
 1Kxhu/1Kxhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.